 Marist/IBM Joint Study

-Marist has had a longstanding partnership with the IBM Corporation that has helped place the College among the most technologically advanced liberal arts colleges in the country.
-A key component of the Marist/IBM partnership has been a long-standing Joint Study arrangement that has benefited both organizations in many ways.
-Through the Study, IBM has been able to test concepts and applications that the company believes can be of value in the 21st century in cloud computing, analytics, education, business, cybersecurity, and other fields.
-The Study has also helped develop a world-class technology platform to support instructional, research, and administrative initiatives.
-The introduction of computers and computer science courses at Marist began in the mid 1960s, a time when few colleges the size of Marist had moved into this field.
+Marist seeks to distinguish itself by the manner in which it uses information technology to support teaching, learning, and scholarship.
+The College has had a longstanding partnership with the IBM Corporation that has helped place Marist among the most technologically advanced liberal arts colleges in the country.
+A key component of the Marist/IBM partnership has been a 30-year joint study arrangement that has benefited both the College and IBM in many ways.
+Through the Joint Study, IBM has been able to test concepts and technology applications that the company believes can be of value in the 21st century in education, business, digital media, communications, finance, software defined environments and other fields.
+The Joint Study has provided Marist with the capacity to acquire and use cutting-edge technology to support instruction, faculty and student research, as well as administrative initiatives.